 The Irish architect James Franklin Fuller who was responsible for some of Ireland’s best-known buildings Ashford Castle including was the one who designed Kylemore Abbey in collaboration with Samuel Ussher Roberts.

-Over thousand man were hired to build the 40,000 thousand square feet Kylemore Castle that’s outfitted with 70+ rooms, Victorian walled garden and a miniature cathedral.
+Over a thousand men were hired to build the 40,000 thousand square feet Kylemore Castle that’s outfitted with 70+ rooms, a Victorian walled garden and a miniature cathedral.
 The love story turned tragic when Henry’s went on a holiday to Egypt, where Margaret caught dysentery and died shortly after.

 The castle changed hands a few times before it was purchased by Benedictine nuns looking for a new home after they had to flee their monastery in Flanders during World War I.

 Originally built in 1867 as a romantic gift, Kylemore Abbey is one of the sought tourist destinations in Ireland and for a good reason.
 Not only Kylemore Abbey & Garden is located in a superb picturesque lakeside setting and surrounded by the lush woodlands, the Abbey, with its impressive neo-gothic style exterior, is said to be one of the most admired buildings in Ireland.
 The wooden floors, fireplaces and oak panelling and much of the furniture you’ll see are original.